Tommy's PregnancyHub

 What is anaemia?

-Anaemia is a blood condition that develops when you don’t have enough red blood cells.
+Anaemia is a blood condition that develops when you do not have enough healthy red blood cells.
 Red blood cells contain haemoglobin, a protein that carries oxygen around your body and to your baby.

 Signs and symptoms of anaemia in pregnancy